vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 > Their actions will be recorded in the audit logs, so they can, and will be
 > held responsible; however, it is still a bad idea to have more than an
 > absolute minimum number of Cluster Administrators in your cluster.
+{: .block-tip}

 Kubernetes Secrets are, by default, stored **unencrypted** in the API server’s underlying data store (`etcd`).
 Anyone with API access and sufficient RBAC credentials can retrieve or modify a `Secret`, as can anyone with access to `etcd`.

+> **`Secret`less VSecM**
+>
+> For an additional layer of security, you can opt out of using Kubernetes
+> `Secret`s altogether and use **VMware Secrets Manager** without any
+> Kubernetes secrets to protect the master keys.
+In this mode, you’ll have to
+> manually provide the master keys to **VSecM Safe**; and you’ll need to
+> re-provide the master keys every time you restart the **VSecM Safe** Pod or
+> the pod is evicted, crashed, or rescheduled.
+>
+> This added layer of security comes with a cost of added complexity and
+> operational overhead.
+You will need to manually intervene when **VSemM Safe**
+> crashes or restarts.
+>
+> That said, **VSecM Safe** is designed to be resilient, and it rarely crashes.
+>
+> If you let **VMware Secrets Manager** generate the root token for you, you
+> will not have to worry about this, and when the system crashes, it will
+> automatically unlock itself, so you can `#sleepmore`.
+>
+> Our honest recommendation is to let **VMware Secrets Manager** manage your
+> keys unless you have special conformance or compliance requirements that
+> necessitate you to do otherwise.
+>
+> Check ou the [Configuration Reference][config-ref] for more information.
+{: .block-tip}

+[config-ref]: /docs/configuration/ "Configuration Reference"

 If you are **only** using **VMware Secrets Manager** for your configuration and secret storage needs, and your workloads do **not** bind any Kubernetes `Secret` (*i.e.,